foo-software/node-modules-compare/README.md

 **`options.shouldOmitNodeModuleData`**

-If `true` node module data will be ommitted from the resulting dataset
+If `true` node module data will be ommitted from the resulting dataset.

 ```typescript
 type shouldOmitNodeModuleData = boolean | undefined;